rosalindfranklininstitute/ACsN_v1.5/README.md

 ## Install ##
 ### Command Line ###

-The instructions here only work when using a conda environment
+The instructions here only work when using a conda environment.

 With Anaconda or miniconda or miniforge create a new environment (or use exisiting one), with python version >=3.7

+For example:

+(Optional, depending in system being used)
+If using module system, do
+>conda load miniconda

+Create new environment
+>conda create --name ACSN python=3.7

+Activate it
+>conda activate ACSN

 With command-line setup and activated to conda environment, install the following.
 These are needed.

 >conda install openblas
 >conda install cupy

-Clone this repo and extract files.
+Clone this repository and extract/unzip files.

 Navigate first to Sparse_Filtering/
 >cd Sparse_Filtering